Use Fans — At night use fans to draw in cooler night air. Close the windows during the day to keep the cooler air in.

 Close Window Blinds or Drapes — Reduce heat gain by keep windows and blinds closed during the day.
 Open windows in the evening and early in the morning to allow cooler air in.

-Delay Heat-Producing Tasks — Such as dish washing, baking, or doing laundry, until the cooler evening hours.
+Delay Heat-Producing Tasks — Wait to do dish washing, baking, or doing laundry, until the cooler evening hours.

 Opt Out of an Air Conditioner — Open windows on opposite sides of the house for cross-ventilation.

 Use An Exhaust Fan — Exhaust warm air from the kitchen while cooking.
 The energy used by the exhaust fan is lower than that required to cool the air with an air conditioner.